-Physical loss of or damage (which is not specifically excluded) to plant and / or equipment.
+Physical loss of or damage (which is not otherwise specifically excluded) to construction plant and / or equipment.
 The policy can be extended to include Hired-in Plant, Continuing Hire Charges and Public Liability.
 Public Liability can be split into two categories, Third Party Site Liability and Third Party Road Risks Liability

 If you’re unsure of what’s not covered by your PAR insurance, please contact your broker today to help you go through your policy and clarify any questions or concerns.